Year Six

 Your child will also be given a physical copy of a book.
 This can be looked through when completing their quiz.

-In year 6, children should be reading at home for 30 minutes, five times over a week.
+In year 6, children should be reading at home between 20-30 minutes, five times over a week.
 We also read every day in school between 8.45-9.05am.
 This is where children are able to read their book, complete a quiz and change their book once they’ve completed it.

 Teachers keep track of individual scores and move on and/or support where necessary.
 When children complete a quiz, it gives teachers an analysis in how pupils have performed in certain areas such as finding information, making connections and using inference or understanding vocabulary.
 Teachers can then support appropriately.